website: kaburo kobia

 OikoDiplomatique, in collaboration with Minda Trust and Kwetu Training Centre held a workshop in Kilifi County, Kenya, to explores the significant impact faith communities can have in revitalising essential mangrove ecosystems.
 Mangrove forests are an important source of livelihood for many coastal communities in Kenya.

-OikoDiplomatique travelled to Isiolo County in northern Kenya to facilitate a unique training on Farmer-Managed Natural Regeneration.
-The event brought together the Holy Trinity Sisters, a congregation of Catholic sisters and experts from World Vision.
+OikoDiplomatique travelled to Isiolo County in northern Kenya to facilitate a unique training on Farmer-Managed Natural Regeneration that brought together the Institute of the Holy Trinity Sisters and experts from World Vision.
 It was more than a workshop--it was a meaningful meeting of minds where faith and science came together to imagine new possibilities for restoring both land and community.

 OikoDiplomatique, hosted by EOC-DICAC, visited Ethiopia’s Church Forests to explore how faith-based conservation is preserving biodiversity and sustaining local communities.
 With 35,000 Church Forests, could this be a model for Kenya and beyond?